jkunimune/Djastiz/README.md

 ## Writing and pronunciation

 Djastiz has a relatively simple written language.
 It uses a phonetic alphabet, and is written top-to-bottom, then left-to-right.
-There are 15 letters:
+There are 15 letters.
 - `id` is Romanized "i" and pronounced 'i' in the [IPA][1].
 - `e` is Romanized "e" and pronounced '&#603;' in the [IPA][1].
 - `aj` is Romanized "a" and pronounced '&#592;' in the [IPA][1].